 - University of Minnesota Foundation Scholarships: Awarded by the Medical School Scholarship and Awards Committee** on the basis of academic achievement, academic interests, and financial need

 - Medical School Scholarships: Awarded on the basis of financial need

 - Financial Aid Office Scholarships: Awarded on the basis of financial need

 *There are more than 300 separate scholarships and grants.
 Every year, current and prospective students will receive an email inviting them to complete a single scholarship application that will enable them to be considered for all of these funding programs.

-**The committee includes representatives from Medical School Student Affairs, Admissions, University of Minnesota Foundation, Office of Minority Affairs and Diversity, Student Council, and Financial Aid.
+**The committee includes representatives from Medical School Student Affairs, Admissions, University of Minnesota Foundation, Center of Multicultural Affairs and Engagement, Student Council, and Financial Aid.